casper-network/ceps/text/0005-syncing.md

 3. Synchronize Global State at the post-state hash of the initial block.
 4. Validate correctness of the Global State with the post-state hash from the initial block.

-**NOTE:**

-In this variant, node won't have deploys that were proposed in the blocks that build up the Global State.

 ### Synchronizing DAG(s) ###

 #### Prerequisites ####